How to Squeeze Limes & Lemons for your Bar or Restaurant

 EFFICIENCY & SAFETY USING AN AUTOMATIC JUICER

 Juicing 5 boxes of 180-count limes per day translates into 900 limes being cut and 1,800 half-limes being squeezed every day.
 We have some customers that easily juice 8-12 boxes of limes every day.
+The lime juice in this example is used to mix drinks, such as margaritas and to prepare dishes, such as guacamole and ceviche.
 Using 5 boxes is just an example to help explain the principle.

 Manually juicing 5 boxes, or 900 limes.
 If you have an experienced lime juicer, a person not a machine, on your team and they can juice at 5 fruit per minute (cutting and squeezing), then you will need 180 minutes (900 divided by 5) to juice those 5 boxes.
 180 minutes is 3 hours for juicing this volume.
 This does not include set-up, break-down, and cleaning up of your manual juicing station.
 To achieve a juicing speed of 5 fpm, you will also need space for the cutting, storing the cut fruit, for the actual juicing, and the peel receptacles.
 If you include emptying peels and cleaning up, then this area of your operation will be blocked up for 3-5 hours per day.
+Juicing at 5 fruit per minute, manually cutting and squeezing, over a full 5 boxes of fruit is world-class and requires training, strength, and stamina to get consistent yield and avoid injury.
 Different staff members will juice at different speeds, with different yields, and different flavor profiles.
 Finally, different employees will have varying endurance levels, so yield will most likely fall after just 1 box juiced.

 Juicing 1 box of fruit is challenging enough… think about juicing 1,800 lime squeezes!